Murrah ibn Ka'b

 Murrah ibn Ka'b (مُرَّة ٱبْن كَعْب) ibn Luay ibn Ghalib ibn Fihr ibn Malik was a man from Quraysh tribe, supposed to have lived in the 4th century.
 He was the sixth-in-line of Muhammad's grandfathers.
 He is the common ancestor of all four of Muhammad's grandparents.
 He is also the common ancestor of six of Muhammad's eight great-grandparents.
-He is also the common ancestor of Muhammad and his friend Abu Bakr.
+He is also the common ancestor of Muhammad and Abu Bakr.